 Presenters: Various

-Improve your searching skills by learning from the experts!
+Description: Improve your searching skills by learning from the experts!
 Come to this round-table session, where expert searchers will share their favourite tricks, tips or hacks for searching electronic databases.
 There will be lots of time for discussion and questions, so bring your own tricks and your search questions.

 Date: November 2017